Research

 involvement of students in doing research in mathematics.
 In the freshman year, the students participate in two Problem Solving seminars; the second course is a research seminar where they learn how to work on open problems in mathematics, write a research paper in LaTeX, and give a scientific talk.

-Later on, the students can participate in the Directed Reading Program, a two quarter program in which students are matched with an advanced graduate student to learn how to read graduate level math literature.
 Independent Studies courses are also available to explore specific topics in more depth than regular math classes can offer.
 These courses are usually a good opportunity for students to get in contact with faculty in the Math Department and start a research project.

 We also offer opportunities for research during the summer to sophomore and junior CCS students: